momochi000/typewar/README.md

   lock up or break the game
 + Seems to be broken sometimes, attack mode

+#### BUG: With a single character skill fragment, there is an error when the skill completes
+it goes from state ready to cooldown which throws an error, the game seems to work however so this is low priority
 #### Write a library for battle icons
 I'll fill them in as I need them but it'll be good to have the framework in place